velartrill/velartrill.github.io/orig/kestrel.md

 The Ambassador closes her eyes, and the Commander opens them.

 I smack my wristcon, searching frantically across the screen until I find the emergency function Soshten showed me, each moment painfully aware of my glacial slowness compared to the combatants down the hall.
 I press my forefinger against the blood-red text.
-It flashes white, and the control screen vanishes, replaced with a battery bar and a countdown, the approximate amount of time left on its charge.
+It flares white, and the control screen vanishes, replaced with a battery bar and a countdown, the approximate amount of time left on its charge.
 As I move I can actually *feel* the added power behind my limbs.
 I could probably fracture a skull with a punch, if I didn't mind shattering my wrist in the process.
 Jay gazes at me quizzically, but there's *no time.*

 "Go!
 Find security!"
 I tell her, pointing back the way we came -- anyone further down the hall is most likely dead already.
 Thank Shuharva, Jay doesn't argue, and sprints off without a word.